 Captain Henry Bond aboard the British merchantman vessel Royal Admiral sighted Namorik and Namu in 1792.
-Two years later The British ship Walpole, under the command of Captain Thomas Butler sighted Eniwetok.
+Two years later The British ship Walpole, under the command of Captain Thomas Butler sighted Eniwetak.
 Thomas Dennet was the first westerner to sight Kili as well as reporting on Ailinglapalap, Lib, and doing some trading on Namu in 1797.
-Other vessels sailed through the area, the British snow Hunter, the British brig Nautilus, the ship Ann & Hope of Providence, Ocean, Herald, and HMS Cornwallis, to name a few.
+Other vessels sailed through the area including the British ship Hunter, the British brig Nautilus, the ship Ann & Hope of Providence, Ocean, Herald, and HMS Cornwallis, to name a few.
 These ships sighted atolls and islands that had been previously reported but did not stop and trade.
 Jaluit was sighted by the Rolla in 1803 and again in 1808 by Captain Patterson of the British merchant brig Elizabeth both of which landed and did some trading (Sharp 1960, Hezel 1979, 1983).

-The first scientific exploration of the Marshalls was conducted by the Russian, Otto von Kotzebue in 1816-17 and 1824.
+The first scientific exploration of the Marshalls was conducted by a Russian, Otto von Kotzebue, in 1816-17 and 1824.
 It is during this time that first significant contact between Europeans and the Marshallese was made.
 Von Kotzebue and his crew spent several months in the Ratak islands in 1817 and 1824, specifically Wotje, Maloelap, and Aur Atolls (Kotzebue 1821, 1830; Chamisso 1986).

-The account left by this expedition provides the first early ethnographic material, including an interesting description of how Kotzebue was urged to help defeat a powerful southern Ratak chief and thus, it was said, become chief of all Ratak.
-Kotzebue declined the offer.
-Kotzebue influence was noted.
+The account left by this expedition provides the first early ethnographic material, including an interesting description of how Kotzebue was urged to help Lomade defeat Latete, a powerful southern Ratak Irooj, and become Irooj of all Ratak.
+Although Kotzebue declined the offer his influence was noted.
 Traditional warfare practices began to change soon after Kotzebue's first visit.
 Metal hatchets given as gifts were attached to wooden poles.
-LeMari troops used these new weapons to defeat the powerful Majuro chiefs and establish control over the Ratak Chain (Erdland 1914, Kramer and Nevermann 1938).
+Lomade's troops used these new weapons to defeat the powerful Majuro Irooj and establish control over the Ratak Chain (Erdland 1914, Kramer and Nevermann 1938).

-Other ethnographic observations come from Lay and Hussey (1828) who survived the Globe mutiny at Mili Atoll and Paulding (1970) a U.S. Navy lieutenant who helped to retrieve Lay and Hussey.
-These early observers published accounts which give us an insight to traditional personal appearance, manners, food, and dwellings and in a lesser extent facets of political and social organization reflecting traditional practices.
+Other ethnographic observations come from Lay and Hussey (1828) who survived the Globe mutiny at Mili Atoll and Paulding (1831) a U.S. Navy lieutenant who helped to retrieve Lay and Hussey.
+These early observers published accounts which give us an insight to traditional personal appearance, manners, food, dwellings, and in a lesser extent, facets of political and social organization reflecting traditional practices.

 The prospects of profitable trade lured the German entrepreneurs into the Marshalls in the latter part of the 19th century.
-Subsequent contact with outsiders gradually increased as whalers concentrated their activities.
+Subsequent contact with Europeans gradually increased as whalers concentrated their activities.
 They were hunting to provide lamp oil to meet European and American demand.
-With the whalers, a disruptive and intolerant group as well as the English blackbirders in search of cheap labor to work the mines and plantations in the New World and Australia, encounters turned hostile.
-Numerous ships were cut off by the Marshallese and the crews killed, brutal retaliations followed, and the mood of contact in the first half of the 19th century was one of brutal confrontation (Hezel 1979, 1983; Dye 1987)
+With the disruptive and intolerant whalers, as well as the English blackbirders in search of cheap labor to work the mines and plantations in the New World and Australia, encounters turned hostile.
+Numerous ships were attacked by the Marshallese and the crews killed; brutal retaliations followed.
+The mood of contact in the first half of the 19th century was one of confrontation (Hezel 1979, 1983; Dye 1987)

 The treacherous reefs, small number of whales, and the new methods of distillation of kerosene from crude oil soon put the whalers out of business.
-The blackbirders continued their raids until the 1870's.
+The blackbirders, however, continued their raids until the 1870's.